madkins23/prime-sieve/README.md

 the subdirectory copies are for ease of access by the applications.

-The page includes Javascript that provides a display controlled by HTTP/2 Server Push from the application.
-All the actual prime number filtering is done in the application, the HTML page and code are only responsible for displaying the filter operation.
+The page includes Javascript that provides a display controlled by commands sent from the application over the response connection.[^1] All the actual prime number filtering is done in the application, the HTML page and code are only responsible for displaying the filter operation.